Gambia election: President Barrow's candidacy splits youth vote | DW | 29.11.2021

 "In this country, there are a lot of truths," he told DW.
 "And we have not been able to sit together in a discourse and put those truths together."

-Jaw believes it's time for the country's leaders to work towards better cooperation, but that young Gambians should also step up.
+Jaw believes it's time for the country's leaders to work toward better cooperation, but that young Gambians should also step up.

 "We have a responsibility in this country to make sure that there is a peaceful election," said Mustapha Sonko from the Gambia National Youth Council.